-- Plot of instantaneous flow, mercury concentration, and suspended sediment concentration versus time for each sampled storm event. - Plot of mercury and suspended sediment concentration versus instantaneous flow for each sampled storm event, and for all combined events. - Plot of mercury versus suspended sediment for all storm events.
+- Plot of instantaneous flow, mercury concentration, and suspended sediment concentration (measured and from the USGS gage) versus time for each sampled storm event. - Plot of mercury and suspended sediment concentration versus instantaneous flow for each sampled storm event, and for all combined events. - Plot of mercury versus suspended sediment for each sampled storm event.

-Tetra Tech will develop regressions of suspended sediment and total mercury against concurrently measured flow during each storm event.
+Consistent with the approach used by AECOM (2017), Tetra Tech will calculate regressions of suspended sediment and total mercury against concurrently measured flow during each storm event.
 These regressions will be used to develop a predictive relationship between these variables to allow calculation of mercury loading during the storm.
-Similar to the approach used in the cycle 1 five-year report (AECOM 2017), the regressions will be used to predict instantaneous mercury loads for each 15-minute period.
-These instantaneous loads will then be summed over the period of the storm to estimate the total storm load.
+Similar to the approach used in the cycle 1 five-year report (AECOM 2017), the regressions will be used to predict instantaneous mercury loads for each 15-minute period during the storm hydrograph.
+These instantaneous loads will then be summed over the period of the storm to estimate the total storm load (i.e., linear interpolation method).